 - Commercial Heat Pump Contractors List– A list of commercial heat pump contractors that service Waterloo Region, intended as a starting point for your own research and planning for your commercial building’s retrofits.

 - Living Planet @ Work – Living Planet @ Work is WWF-Canada’s workplace engagement platform that offers free resources and ideas to help you to lead sustainable initiatives at work.

-- Regional Sustainability Initiative – The Regional Sustainability Initiative helps organizations transform their sustainability interests and ambitions into actions and results.
+- Impact Network – The Impact Network program helps organizations transform their sustainability interests and ambitions into actions and results.